 You should see rulers (bars with numbers) on the upper and left-hand side of the workspace.
-These show the size of a selected object on the page (see the gray double lines, highlighted in Figure 149).
-When no object is selected, they show the location of the mouse pointer, which helps to accurately position drawing helps to accurately position drawing Figure 149: Rulers show the objects.
-You can also use the rulers to size of the selected object manage object handles and guide lines, making it easier to position objects.
+These show the size of a selected object on the page (see the gray double lines, highlighted in Figure 156).
+When no object is selected, they show the location of the mouse pointer, which helps to accurately position drawing objects.
+You can also use the rulers to manage object handles and guide lines, making it easier to position objects.
 The page margins in the drawing area are also represented on the rulers.
 You can change the margins directly on the rulers by dragging them with the mouse.
-To modify the units of measurement of the rulers, right-click on one of the rulers.
-The two rulers can have different units.